0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Session Attacks (CSRF, session stealing, etc.).md

 >```

 - **Validation of Referer can be circumvented**:
   Some applications validate the `Referer` header in a naive way that can be bypassed (eg. appending or adding at the end of the query string the desired domain).
-Hwever, refer to [Evading Restrictions](Evading%20Restrictions.md) for further techniques.
+However, refer to [evading restrinctions](Evading%20Restrictions.md#Other%20resources) for further techniques.
 >[!warning]
 >Although you may be able to identify this behavior using Burp, you will often find that this approach no longer works when you go to test your proof-of-concept in a browser.
 In an attempt to reduce the risk of sensitive data being leaked in this way, **many browsers now strip the query string from the Referer header by default**.
 You can override this behavior by making sure that the response containing your exploit has the `Referrer-Policy: unsafe-url` header set.
 This ensures that the full URL will be sent, including the query string.